bipp2009/Wk-9-Good-Readme/readme.md

 ## Installation

-goto github and locate the repository
+goto the github repository bipp2009 and download the dependencies by running npm install then run the node index.js file

 ## Usage

-run node index.js
+By answering a series of user questions

 ## Contributing

-provide feedback by email bipp2009@gmail.com and github username: bipp2009
+by email at bipp2009@gmail.com or my git hub repo bipp2009

 ## Tests

-answer the series of questions
+by answering the questions

 ## Questions